WojciechP/nojokescala/_posts/2015-10-27-before-you-build-a-web-app.md

 ---
 layout: post
-title: "Before you build a web app"
+title: "Before you build a web app - pre-development REST checklist"
 date: "2015-10-27 15:34"
 snippet: >
   Try not to fail before you write a single line of code